hamdivazim/Certifications/README.md

 > *"Earners of this certification have a comprehensive understanding of application life-cycle management.
 They demonstrated proficiency in writing applications with AWS service APIs, AWS CLI, and SDKs; using containers; and deploying with a CI/CD pipeline.
 Badge owners are able to develop, deploy, and debug cloud-based applications that follow AWS best practices."*

-The exam mostly featured the AWS Serverless suite of services, which include Lambda, DynamoDB, API Gateway, Cognito and more.
+The exam mostly featured the AWS Serverless suite of services, which includes Lambda, DynamoDB, API Gateway, Cognito and more.